A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Experimental evaluation

-\textbf{Message functions ({Q2}).} We start by highlighting that there is no significant difference between different message functions on WN18RR, which is unsurprising: WN18RR splits contain at most 11 relation types, which undermines the impact of the differences in message functions.
-In contrast, the results on FB15k237 are very informative in this respect: models using $\theta_r^2$ clearly perform worse than all the other choices, which can be explained by the fact that $\theta_r^2$ utilizes fewer relation-specific parameters.
-Most importantly, the message function $\theta_r^3$ appears strong and robust across models.
-This is essentially the message function of RGCN and follows the idea of basis decomposition to regularize the parameter matrices.
-Models using $\theta_r^3$ with fewer parameters (see the appendix) can match or substantially exceed the performance of the models using $\theta_r^1$, where the latter is the primary message function used in NBFNets.
-This may appear counter-intuitive since $\theta_r^3$ does not have a learnable query vector $\vz_q$, but recall that this vector is nonetheless part of the model via the initialization function $\delta_2$.
+\textbf{Message functions ({Q2}).} We highlight that there is no significant difference between different message functions on WN18RR, which is unsurprising: WN18RR splits contain at most 11 relation types, which undermines the impact of the differences in message functions.
+In contrast, the results on FB15k-237 are informative in this respect: $\mes_r^2$ clearly leads to worse performance than all the other choices, which can be explained by the fact that $\mes_r^2$ utilizes fewer relation-specific parameters.
+Importantly, $\mes_r^3$ appears strong and robust across models.
+This is essentially the message function of RGCN and uses basis decomposition to regularize the parameter matrices.
+Architectures using $\mes_r^3$ with fewer parameters (see the appendix) can match or substantially exceed the performance of the models using $\mes_r^1$, where the latter is the primary message function used in NBFNets.
+This may appear counter-intuitive since $\mes_r^3$ does not have a learnable query vector $\vz_q$, but this vector is nonetheless part of the model via the initialization function $\init^2$.

-\textbf{Aggregation functions ({Q2}).} We report experiments with two aggregation functions: $\psi=\operatorname{sum}$ and $\psi=\operatorname{PNA}$.
-As before, we do not observe significant trends on WN18RR, but $\operatorname{PNA}$ tends to result in slightly better-performing models.
-On FB15k237, there seems to be an intricate interplay between aggregation and message functions.
-For the message function $\theta_r^1$, models using $\operatorname{PNA}$ outperform models using $\operatorname{sum}$.
-On the other hand, for both $\theta_r^2$ and $\theta_r^3$, sum aggregation is substantially better.
-These findings suggest that a sophisticated aggregation, such as $\operatorname{PNA}$, may not be necessary since it can be matched (and even outperformed) with a sum aggregation.
-In fact, the model with $\psi=\operatorname{sum}$ and $\theta_r^3$ is very closely related to RGCN and appears to be one of the best-performing models across the board.
+\textbf{Aggregation functions ({Q2}).} We experimented with aggregation functions $\operatorname{sum}$ and $\operatorname{PNA}$.
+We do not observe significant trends on WN18RR, but $\operatorname{PNA}$ tends to result in slightly better-performing architectures.
+On FB15k-237, there seems to be an intricate interplay between aggregation and message functions.
+For $\mes_r^1$, $\operatorname{PNA}$ appears to be a better choice than $\operatorname{sum}$.
+On the other hand, for both $\mes_r^2$ and $\mes_r^3$, sum aggregation is substantially better.
+This suggests that a sophisticated aggregation, such as $\operatorname{PNA}$, may not always be necessary since it can be matched (and even outperformed) with a sum aggregation.
+In fact, the model with $\operatorname{sum}$ aggregation and $\mes_r^3$ is very closely related to RGCN and appears to be one of the best-performing models across the board.
 This supports our theory since, intuitively, this model can be seen as an adaptation of RGCN to compute binary invariants while keeping the choices for model components the same as RGCN.